 Secondly, it’s yet another phenomenon that’s in line with the 80/20 principle, whereby 80% of the outcome can be explained by 20% of the causes.
 Here, a small percentage of the top players reap 80% of the rewards, kinda like “the winner takes all” effect.

 Thirdly, it’s easier to follow the path of the person who is the best, because that person epitomizes everything there is in the industry he/she is in.
 He/she becomes more than just another player in the field, but now becomes a symbol, an icon, a representation of everything there is to see and learn about that particular industry.

 Fourthly, technology has allowed one’s influence and one’s work to spread even more widely, quickly, and cost effectively than before.
 Alan B. Krueger, another economist, studied the music industry and found that the top 5% of revenue generators (i.e., the superstars) took in 62% of concert revenue in 1982 and 84% in 2003.
 Needless to say, this disparity is probably bigger today, with iTunes and social media fanning their success.
-(For example, Lady Gaga and Justin Bieber have the largest Twitter accounts today, with 25 million and 23 million followers respectively.
+(For example, Lady Gaga and Justin Bieber have the largest Twitter accounts today, with 25 million and 23 million followers respectively as of June 2012.
 That’s just two people in a 500 million user social network with a 10% reach of the network’s users!)